Every day, roughly 60% of all market trades are made by computer.

 And AI is inserting itself into almost every aspect of the financial world.

 “Fintech” describes the convergence of technology and financial services.
-First colonized by networks and apps, it was then radicalized by AI and blockchain, and now underpins a global wealth redistribution mechanism.
+First colonized by networks and apps, it was then radicalized by Artificial Intelligence and blockchain revolution, and now underpins a global wealth redistribution mechanism.

 Today, we’ll discuss the ways in which AI algorithms are already massively disrupting financial systems across the globe.